Science-Camp-TUI/tutorials/docs/machine-learning/audio-processing.md

 ### Digital representation of audio data[^1]

-The way of a sound wave to a digtial representation is as follows:
+The way of a sound wave to a digital representation is as follows:

 1. **Sound Capture**: Sound waves from voices, instruments, or any audio source hit the microphone.